syamusenpai/Cinema-Ticketing-System-fully-in-C-/README.md

 Features
 Fully implemented in C++
 SQLite integration for managing ticketing data
-A custom touch with "Megalovania.mav" audio that activates upon execution Requires minimal setup with tools like MSYS2 MINGW32 and SQLite Requirements
+A custom touch with "Megalovania.mav" (find the .mav online yourself) audio that activates upon execution Requires minimal setup with tools like MSYS2 MINGW32 and SQLite Requirements
 Before running this project, ensure the following are installed on your system: